 - Cold head connection.
-This flange has been designed with a salient that allows connecting the helium pipes to the cold head without forcing the cold head aeroquip connectors. - Two apertures with transitions for the vacuum control (pressure sensor and vacuum valve). - Three hermetic Fischer connectors for the housekeeping control and monitoring, and amplifiers biasing. - Four SMA hermetic connectors for the RF output signals coming from the LNAs and the calibration signals input.
+This flange has been designed with a salient that allows connecting the helium pipes to the cold head without forcing the cold head aeroquip connectors. - One aperture with a flange for the pressure sensor. - Three hermetic Fischer connectors for the housekeeping control and monitoring, and amplifiers biasing. - Four SMA hermetic connectors for the RF output signals coming from the LNAs and the calibration signals input.